The penguins’ colonies in Betty’s Bay and Boulders Beach

 2. Betty’s Bay

 It is a picturesque seaside village situated along the scenic Clarence Drive Route (R44) between Pringle Bay and Kleinmond.
 The town is positioned in a narrow strip of land sandwiched between the Kogelberg Mountains and the Atlantic Ocean and bordered by freshwater lakes and the Palmiet River.
 Betty’s Bay lies within the Kogelberg Biosphere Reserve, the first UNESCO declared Biosphere in South Africa.
-The penguins’ colony at Stony Point is one of only 3 breeding colonies on the African continent and declared a Municipal Nature Reserve in July 2002.
+The penguins’ colony at Stony Point is one of only 3 breeding colonies on the African continent and was declared a Municipal Nature Reserve in July 2002.

-Since then, this important seabird colony has grown in size due to the breeding of both the endangered penguins and cormorants.
+Since then, this important seabird colony has grown in size due to breeding the endangered penguins and cormorants.
 Even in Betty’s Bay, after the gate, is a boardwalk along the rocky outcrops through green flora to spot until you get to Stony Point, an abandoned whaling station.
 Here, without a doubt, you’ll enjoy fewer crowds and a smaller fee than those at Boulders Beach.
 If you are lucky, you can find the penguins playing and resting along the unfenced beach in front of the car park before getting to the entrance gate.

 Admission fee: 20 rands;

-How to get there: Betty’s Bay is located about 1.5 hours from Cape Town, along the splendid R44, known as the “Whales Route”.
+Betty’s Bay is located about 1.5 hours from Cape Town, along the splendid R44, known as the “Whales Route”.
 If you visit Betty’s Bay coming from Hermanus like us, it will take about 45 minutes.
 You have to follow the R43 and then turn onto the R44.